 Think of creative ways to use your expertise and skills to boost your income.
 You did invest a substantial amount of time and money in your education, after all, so maximize the ROI to rake in some extra cash to put toward your home fund.

-Months 7-9: Boost Your Credit
+Months 7–9: Build Your Credit (and Keep Saving)

 Review Your Credit Report